|

 professor continued to work in Indian philosophy and as an

-academic secretary, participated in preparing "The History
+academic secretary, participated in preparing "The

-of Philosophy" for publication.
-Brodov penned individual
+History of Philosophy" for publication.
+Brodov penned

-work, published in full in 1965.
+this six volume work, published in full in 1965.

 In